-A logistics stronghold is a key facility and its surrounding area that is secured during an emergency (pandemic, natural disaster) to ensure the continuity of supply chains and the availability of freight distribution capabilities.
+A logistics stronghold is a key facility or group of facilities and its surrounding area secured during an emergency (pandemic, natural disaster) to ensure the continuity of supply chains and the availability of freight distribution capabilities.
 It includes four core aspects:

 - Secure facility area.
-The areas surrounding the strategic asset must be secured to prevent additional contagion (pandemic) or theft, which involves the setting of a perimeter and checkpoints.
+The areas surrounding the strategic asset must be secured to prevent additional contagion (pandemic) or theft, which involves setting a perimeter and checkpoints.
 The core purpose is to minimize contagion and maintain the operational capabilities of the facility, which requires the presence of key personnel.
-If this personnel is required to stay for a long duration, this may even imply that close family members are allowed to reside within the secure area.

 - Inventory management.
 Strategic transport facilities commonly have co-located logistical facilities that should be included within the secure perimeter.
 This buffer is used to maintain critical supply chains by ensuring the procurement of energy, parts, goods, food, and medical supplies, depending on the function of the facility.
 During a pandemic, logistics strongholds are expected to assume a larger share in the storage of critical inventory because of the declining availability of resources, safety and security considerations, and the lack of labor.